antonfirsov/docs/2020/01-Jan/gcdump/gcdump.md

 In addition to the memory analysis report of just a single GC dump, Visual Studio also allows you to compare two gc dumps.
 To view details of the difference between the current snapshot and the previous snapshot, navigate to the `Compare To` section of the report and select another GC dump to serve as the baseline.

 ![Memory analysis comparison in Visual Studio 2019](memory_analysis_comparison.png)

+## Closing

+Thanks for trying out the new diagnostics tools in .NET Core 3.0.
+Please continue to give us feedback, either in the comments or on [GitHub](https://github.com/dotnet/diagnostics).
+We are listening carefully and will continue to make changes based on your feedback.